 Who finds my school placement?

 We will find your on-course school placement and is very likely to be in one of the great Bradford Schools that we work with.
-In 2017-18 we are working with around 35 schools.
 If you currently have links with a specific school or have a specific reason for wanting a placement at a particular school we can discuss that with you.

 What funding is available to support me?